TomLisankie/readertron/README.md

+0. A page with everybody's comments in revchron order.
+(This way people who didn't comment on a share can see the comments.)
+No notion of read/unread activity item kind of thing -- just show the comments.
 1. Search.
-2. A page with everybody's comments and shares.
-For each share, show a truncated version and then the comments below it?
-What about just listing the comments?
-How to sort them?
-(If share-without-comments...)
-3. Emails to everybody regarding shared content?
+2. Emails to everybody regarding shared content?
 Emails in using Mailgun.

 * Bookmarklet extractor shouldn't mutate the page it's on!